h0lg/netAmermaid/ReadMe.md

 - [Command Line Parser](https://github.com/commandlineparser/commandline) for parsing shell arguments and making validation and help text display easy.
 - [ILSpy](https://github.com/icsharpcode/ILSpy) for reliably retrieving type information from anything that runs with half a broken limb and a dozen broken references.
 You can have an assembly and a dream and it'll still figure out where to load the dependencies from.
 In .Net Framework version hell, that is nothing short of amazing.
-- [mermaid](https://github.com/mermaid-js/mermaid) for abstracting the capabilites of d3 to a degree that allows the rest of us to build useful stuff without hurting our smol brains more than necessary.
+- [mermaid](https://github.com/mermaid-js/mermaid) for abstracting the capabilities of d3 to a degree that allows the rest of us to build useful stuff without hurting our smol brains more than necessary.

 # Disclaimer